Programs

 Location and Transportation

 Camp Stevens is located near the mountain town of Julian, CA. We’re an hour and a half northeast of San Diego, and three hours southeast of Los Angeles.
-Charter bus transportation is available from stops in Burbank, Los Angeles, Anaheim, Corona, downtown San Diego, and La Mesa.
+Charter bus transportation is available from stops in Los Angeles, Anaheim, Corona, central San Diego, and La Mesa.

 REGISTER

-Counselor Training (CT) provides an direct mentorship from experienced counselors and staff, thought-provoking discussions, in-depth workshops and the chance to build your leadership through practice.
-Prospective counselors learn more about themselves and the role of a counselor while building relationships with peers and growing skills that will help them succeed in life and in future jobs.
+Counselor Training provides direct mentorship from experienced counselors and staff, thought-provoking discussions, in-depth workshops and the chance to build leadership skills through practice.
+Counselors in Training learn more about themselves and the role of a counselor while building relationships with peers and growing skills that will help them succeed in life and in future jobs.

-Upon completion of this program, participants are selected to be counselors on the basis of their full participation in the training program, their ability to act responsibly, their willingness to be a role model and leader, and their enthusiasm for working with children.
+Upon successful completion of both components of Counselor Training in 2024, participants will be eligible for employment in future summers.
+Counselors in Training will be assessed on the basis of their full participation in the training program, their ability to act responsibly, their willingness to be a role model and leader, and their enthusiasm for working with children.
 Participation in Counselor Training is not a guarantee of employment.

 Pre-Requisites and additional requirements for acceptance into the program: